reactor/reactor-core/README.md

 ### Building the doc

 The current active shell JDK version must be compatible with JDK17 or higher for Antora to build successfully.
-So, just ensure that you have installed JDK 21, as previously described and make it as the current one.
+So, just ensure that you have installed JDK 21, as described above and make it as the current one.

 Then you can build the antora documentation like this:
 ```shell